verne-h/material-transport-api/README.md

 ./data/app.db
 ```

-The `data/` directory is created automatically when the database is opened.

 `npm run db:migrate` creates the tables and indexes used by the API.

 `npm run db:seed` loads the provided sites and trucks data.